 This mode is used with the accessory voice memory board.
+See Annex J for further details of its operation.

 Test

 This mode is used to verify the integrity of the transceiver's internal circuitry and software, as well as check that the serial communications port is working correctly.
 In this version of the firmware several serial port bugs were corrected, and a user help feature added which briefly describes the operation of each command.